Detailed Instructions

 , add a goto

 element.
-This sets up a playhead redirect.on
+This sets up a playhead redirect.

 attribute to durationEnd